Sean McKittrick

-Sean McKittrick (born March 20, 1975) is American film producer.
-He is best known for his works Donnie Darko, Southland Tales, for which he was nominated for Palme d'Or at 2006 Cannes Film Festival, and Get Out, which earned him many accolades and nominations, including one for the Academy Award for Best Picture at the 90th Academy Awards.
+Sean McKittrick (born March 20, 1975) is an American film producer.
+He is best known for his works Donnie Darko, Southland Tales, for which he was nominated for Palme d'Or at 2006 Cannes Film Festival; and Get Out, which earned him many accolades and nominations, including one for the Academy Award for Best Picture at the 90th Academy Awards.
 He earned another nomination for the award the following year for BlacKkKlansman.
 His latest film, Us, was released on March 22, 2019.

 He is a principal at production companies Darko Entertainment and QC Entertainment.